rreminy/discord-mailer/README.md

 # discord-mailer
-A quick discord mailer bot
+A quick discord mailer bot that relay DMs sent to it into a specific channel.
+To reply just send DMs directly to the user (this bot is one-way)

 ## Installation instructions
 1. Clone this repository